doppelmutzi/doppelmutzi.github.io/_posts/2018-01-10-eslint-prettier.md

 # Prettier

 [Prettier](https://prettier.io/) is a zero-configuration code formatting utility by design.
 Its only purpose is to reformat source code but does this job well.
+[The main goal](http://jlongster.com/A-Prettier-Formatter) of Prettier is to remove all the distractions of writing code by allowing the developer to writing code as he likes.
+Prettier instantly formats the code correctly on save.

 It is a relatively young tool that just turned one year at the beginning of 2018.
 It supports JavaScript including [ES2017](http://2ality.com/2016/02/ecmascript-2017.html), [JSX](https://facebook.github.io/jsx/), [TypeScript](https://www.typescriptlang.org/), [Flow](https://flow.org/), but also [SCSS](http://sass-lang.com/), and more.
+Recently, it is possible for developers to add new languages to Prettier with the help of [plugins](https://prettier.io/docs/en/plugins.html).

 Prettier can be [integrated](https://prettier.io/docs/en/editors.html) with many popular development environments, including [Sublime Text](https://www.sublimetext.com/), [Visual Studio Code](https://code.visualstudio.com/), or [Webstorm](https://www.jetbrains.com/webstorm/).

+Besides Prettier's CLI, there also exists JavaScript [API](https://prettier.io/docs/en/api.html) support.

+# Using ESLint with Prettier